dannijt/SpaceDebrisApp/README.md

 ## Simplified Perturbations Models in R
 I used the R package cited about asterisk created by Rafael Ayala, Daniel Ayala, David Ruiz and Lara Selles Vidal.
 This package has SGP4 and SDP4 functions to apply orbital propagation models.

 While the asterisk package did most of the heavy lifting, I developed a repeatable approach to applying the propagation models to a larger subset of data.
-The SGP4/SDP4 functions from the asterisk package ionly reads one input (one TLE) at a time.
+The SGP4/SDP4 functions from the asterisk package reads one input (one TLE) at a time.
 For this analysis, I wanted to derive the positional information for the entire data set.
 I created an iterative function to accomplish this (code below).

 ```
 library(tidyr)